AyushSehrawat/Ayu.py/README.md

 # Python-3-Files-
-Here i will upload my python-3 codes!
-Community can suggest the ideas too!
+Here i will upload my Python-3 files!
 ----------------------

-My codes are not copyright and can be used freely by the community.
+ *You are free to use my codes (afterall anyone can make them)...Hope you love it!